 The 1981 Susan B Anthony Dollar series encompasses five distinct categories, each with unique characteristics that appeal to different collector interests.
 All 1981 coins were struck exclusively for U.S. Mint and Proof Sets rather than circulation.

 The business strike coins from Philadelphia, Denver, and San Francisco represent the standard issues distributed in mint sets.
-Meanwhile, the proof varieties from San Francisco include the scarce Type II proof, which stands alongside the 1979-P Wide Rim variety and 1979-S Type II proof as notable rarities in the Susan B. Anthony series.
-Each category offers distinct opportunities for numismatic pursuit.
+Meanwhile, the proof varieties from San Francisco include the scarce Type II proof — one of only three major die varieties in the entire SBA series, alongside the 1979-P Wide Rim and the 1979-S Type II proof.

 - 1981-S Susan B Anthony Dollar – San Francisco business strike, collector-only distribution

-- 1981-S Type 1 DCAM Susan B Anthony Dollar – Proof with filled “S” mint mark
+- 1981-S Type 1 DCAM Susan B Anthony Dollar – Proof with filled “S” mint mark, most common 1981 proof

-- 1981-S Type 2 DCAM Susan B Anthony Dollar – Rare proof with clear “S” mint mark
+- 1981-S Type 2 DCAM Susan B Anthony Dollar – Rare proof with clear, flat “S” mint mark, scarcest modern SBA variety

 1981-P Susan B Anthony Dollar Value